You are here

 - Analyzing budgets and overseeing billing, insurance, and financial operations.

 - Hiring and supervising doctors, nurses, and other specialized personnel.

 - Setting performance and quality standards and measuring outcomes.

 - Operating food service, gift shop, and volunteer services.

-The primary determining factors for salaries for health care managers will be the specific job title, responsibilities, experience of applicant, geographic location of the job, and type of health care organization.
-According to the US Bureau of Labor Statistics, health care managers' employment outlook in 2010-20 is 22 percent, which is faster than average for all professions, and the median income is $84,270 compared to all other occupations at $33,840.
-The lowest 10 percent earned less than $51,280, and the top 10 percent earned greater that $144,880.
-This is consistent with salary ranges reported in the Pay Scale Report as follows:
+The primary determining factors for salaries for health care managers will be the specific job title, specific responsibilities, applicable years of experience, geographic location of the job, and the type of health care organization.
+According to the US Bureau of Labor Statistics, the projected growth in field of health care management over the 2010-2020 timeframe is 22 percent.
+The median income for health care managers is $84,270 compared to $33,840 for other occupations.
+The lowest 10 percent of health care managers earned less than $51,280 annually, and the top 10 percent earned greater than $144,880 annually.

 |Licensed Nursing Home Administrators||